 J Bar B Ranch 1,430 acres

 The J Bar B Ranch is located in one of the most sought after locations in the Bull Mountains.
 A beautiful 5,300 sq ft log home overlooks approximately 1,430 deeded acres along the Musselshell River, of which 330 are irrigated and the remaining acreage is rolling timbered hills and strategic open spaces.
-Populations of elk exceeding 500 head are common on the ranch, along with huge populations of whitetail deer, mule deer, antelope, and pheasants.
-Each year, 4-5 bulls scoring 370 inches and better have been harvested off this ranch.
+Populations of elk exceeding 500 head are common on the ranch, along with growing populations of whitetail deer, mule deer, antelope, and pheasants.
+Over the years, numerous elk have been harvested scoring over 370″ on this property.

 LocationThe J Bar B Ranch is located along the Musselshell River, east of Roundup, MT.
 Roundup, the county seat of Musselshell County, has a population of just under 2,000 people.
 This small but growing community is less than an hour drive from Billings, Montana’s largest city.